alex-galey/strapi/docs/3.x.x/advanced/middlewares.md

 # Middlewares

-The middlewares are functions which are composed and executed in a stack-like manner upon request.
+Middlewares are functions which are composed and executed in a stack-like manner upon request.
 If you are not familiar with the middleware stack in Koa, we highly recommend you to read the [Koa's documentation introduction](http://koajs.com/#introduction).

 Enable the middleware in environments settings